tabris87/smithery-equipment/README.md

-# featureCLI-commons
+# smithery-basic-equipment
-Common code for the featureCLI
+Common code parts for the smithery toolset